lainecedes/weekly-nerd/markdown/nils-binder.md

 ## Meet Nils Binder: A Key Player at 9elements
 Nils Binder is a prominent figure at 9elements, a company known for its integration of technology and design.
-At 9elements, the structure is divided into three distinct units:
+At 9elements, the structure is divided into three units:

 Communication Design: This team focuses on corporate and print design, including logos.
-Comprising four people, many of whom are non-coding designers, this unit handles the visual identity of various brands.
+With a team of four people, many of whom are non-coding designers, this unit handles the visual identity of various brands.

 Product Development: This is the largest unit with 30 people.
 They work on diverse projects such as banking software, photobook software, data visualization, and the Schalke 04 mobile app.